mattermost/mattermost-handbook-1/source/people/staff-onboarding.md

 ### Days 6-10
 ------------------------------------------

-18. (People Ops) Sends an [email](https://docs.google.com/document/d/1TX2pnJebl7Mi2-R5u3R6PsjX8YOMS54xcI0KJhh9_xI/edit#bookmark=id.reex8djwhwfa) inviting New Hire to enroll in the [Mattermost Academy](https://mattermost-academy.teachable.com/).
+18. (People Ops) Sends an [email](https://docs.google.com/document/d/1TX2pnJebl7Mi2-R5u3R6PsjX8YOMS54xcI0KJhh9_xI/edit#bookmark=id.reex8djwhwfa) inviting New Hire to enroll in [Mattermost Academy](https://mattermost-academy.teachable.com/).
 19. (CEO) Meets with New Hire to welcome to Mattermost and discuss their onboarding experience.
 20. (Hiring Manager) Meets with New Hire to finalize 30/60/90 day plan.
 21. (Head of HR) (Optional) Meets with New Hire if first day meeting did not occur.